 *All racers are encouraged to raise additional funds to help support the ALS Association.

 Prizes awarded for the most laps completed and highest amount pledged.
 As always, the event will feature a prize for the loudest & wackiest tights!
-The event will also feature an ALS benefit raffle for a handcrafted, wooden vessel made by Great Glen Trails Ambassador Ed Good.
+The event will also feature an ALS benefit raffle for a handcrafted, wooden vessel made by Great Glen Trails Ambassador Ed Good and 2014 Olympic Biathlete Sean Doherty.
+Tickets are 3 for $5.

 Day of Registration: 9:00AM-11:00AM